Save up to 25%… Shop Our Birthday Sale Now!

 TCM practitioners have long prescribed reishi to influence the Heart, Lungs, Liver, and Kidney channels, balance Qi (the body’s life force), calm the mind, and relieve cough and asthma.

-This mushroom was and is revered in China, in particular, because of its multi-faceted and storied health-supporting properties.
-So much so that it is common to see reishi represented in ancient and modern art, literature, and architecture.
+This reishi mushroom was and is revered in China, in particular, because of its multi-faceted and storied health-supporting properties, so much so that it is common to see reishi represented in ancient and modern art, literature, and architecture.

 The Compounds That Make Reishi Beneficial

-Reishi contains over 400 different bioactive compounds.
-These include triterpenoids, polysaccharides (including beta-glucans), nucleosides, sterols, steroids, fatty acids, proteins, peptides, and trace elements (1).
+Reishi contains over 400 different beneficial compounds.
+These include triterpenoids, polysaccharides (including beta-glucans), nucleosides, sterols, steroids, fatty acids, proteins, peptides, and trace elements [1].

 When Bitter Is Better: Reishi’s Unique Triterpene

 These triterpenes are also what give Reishi its distinctive bitter taste.
-Reishi is definitely the most bitter of the popular medicinal mushrooms.
-This bitterness is something to be aware of when considering using this mushroom in our pet protocols.
-It is a rare dog or cat that doesn’t shy away from a bitter taste.
-Bitter is often associated with something being poisonous, so animals instinctively shy away from bitter tastes (5).
-Later in this blog we will discuss some ways to “hide” the bitter taste so that reishi is more palatable for pets.
+Reishi is definitely the most bitter of the popular functional reishi mushrooms.
+This bitterness is something to be aware of when considering using this reishi mushroom in our pet protocols.
+It is a rare dog or cat that doesn’t shy away from any taste.
+Bitter is often associated with something being poisonous, so animals instinctively shy away from bitter tastes [5].
+Later in this blog, we will discuss some ways to “hide” the bitter taste so that reishi is more palatable for pets.

 3 Benefits of Reishi Mushroom For Dogs